Nargis Khanum: Personal life

-Khanum was a skilled chess player and a regular presence at the Karachi Press Club, where she would often play for hours with fellow journalist Ghazi Salahuddin.
+Khanum was a chess player and frequently played chess with fellow journalist Ghazi Salahuddin at the Karachi Press Club.

-Illness and death
+Death

 Khanum died of a heart attack at the age of 74 on December 12, 2017, while on her way to the Karachi Press Club.
 Her funeral prayers were held at the Sultan Masjid, and she was laid to rest in the DHA Phase I graveyard.

-Tribute and honour

-In 2017, the KPC, where Khanum was a regular presence, added her portrait to a series of murals on its boundary wall.
+In 2017, the Karachi Press Club added her portrait to its murals of influential women on its boundary wall.
 These murals honor distinguished women who have significantly contributed to society.
-In Khanum's case, her image was added alongside other notable figures.

-The mural celebrates Khanum's long and distinguished career as one of Pakistan's first female English-language reporters.